capellb1/CMU_HCII_REU/README.md

 	verbose
 		Increases the amount of data written to the results file
 			DEFAULT: False
-	regularization
+	refinement
-		Determines the method of regularization
+		Determines the method of refinement
 			DEFAULT: None
 			OPTIONS: Uniform, Tailored, None
 	regularization rate: